 Few things in life are more exciting than the birth of a new baby.
 This has been the case throughout human history, but childbirth options for new mothers have advanced to make the experience more safe.

 Since 1900, trends have changed dramatically with the increase of technology and modern medical practices.
 For instance, in 1900 almost all U.S. births occurred outside a hospital.
 But by 1940, more than half of births were taking place in hospitals.
-The trend continued exponentially and by 1969 only 1% of births occured outside a hospital.
+The trend continued exponentially and by 1969 only 1% of births occurred outside a hospital.

 An easy birth and a perfectly executed birth plan is ideal.
 But we know that even the most carefully planned birth can take twists and turns.
-In those cases, it's important to be prepared for alternative delivery methods.
+In those cases, it's important to be prepared for alternative delivery methods:

 1. Vaginal Delivery

 In a vaginal birth, the baby is born through the birth canal.
 It's hard to know when exactly you will go into labor, but most women give birth at around 38-41 weeks of pregnancy.

 The nation’s largest ob-gyn organization recommends that pregnant women plan for vaginal birth unless there is a medical reason for a cesarean.
 In new guidelines issued in 2013, The American College of Obstetricians and Gynecologists says maternal-request cesareans are especially not recommended for women planning to have several children, nor should they be performed before 39 completed weeks of pregnancy.